Classes

 meaning that the object (or one of the objects up its prototype chain)

-must have a property with a [Symbol.iterator]
+must have a property with a [Symbol.iterator] key which defines a function.

 (https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterable)